lawrence501/5e-cli/README.md

 A staggered creature suffers the following effects:
 - Incoming attack damage is always critical.
-- All incoming attacks have advantage.
+- Disadvantage with damaging Defence.
 - All speeds are set to 0 feet.

 ## Terminology